 Below are some pictures of an area treated with a product called Grotrax, which is a form of hydroseed in a roll out mat that you can use for spot treating or even full yard plantings.

-- SIMPLY ROLL, WATER, AND WATCH IT GROW: Every Grotrax roll contains seed, fertilizer, and mulch to create an All-in-One grass growing solution.
+- SIMPLY ROLL, WATER, AND WATCH IT GROW: Every Grotrax roll contains seed, fertilizer, and mulch to create a grass growing solution.
 Our Bermuda Rye Big Roll growing system stays green, even in extreme conditions or scorching sun.

 - BIODEGRADABLE GRASS SEED MAT: Once rolled out and watered, our specialized grass roll sticks to the ground.
 Each seed is surrounded by fertilizer and held in place between two bio fabric layers, Grotrax Micro Pellet Fertilizer produces fast germination and uniform growth.
 The biodegradable fabric prevents seeds from washing away making it cheaper, easier to apply, and lighter than expensive traditional sod.